snoop31/cordova-plugin-KillApp/README.md

 Simple plugin that lets you exit or restart an android process using `android.os.Process.killProcess(android.os.Process.myPid());`.
 Restarts happen using `PendingIntent`.

 Useful where `navigator.app.exitApp();` might not work.
-Also useful if your app needs to reset and start from the Initail Activity.
+Also useful if your app needs to reset and start from the Initial Activity.

 ## Usage